abcdesktopio/docs/opsdocs/docs/3.0/setup/kubernetes_abcdesktop.md

 - kubernetes cluster ready to run
 - `kubectl` or `microk8s` command-line tool must be configured to communicate with your cluster.
 - `openssl` and `curl` command line must be installed too.
-- `ctr` should be install to download abcdesktopio images from `docker.io/abcdesktopio`

 You can run the **Quick installation process** or choose the **Manually installation step by step**